Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Dedicated experiment

 Figure \ref{fig:dither_history} shows the time history of experimental parameters for a discharge with intermittent H-mode transition.
-In this rare case, the plasma briefly transitioned back into L-mode between $1395$ ms and $1415$ ms. The $D_\alpha$ emission intensity in figure \ref{fig:db} shows a major event at approximately $1400$ ms; the calculated $H_{98}$ confinement factor also decreases to $0.4$, which is lower than during the ohmic phase.
+In this rare case, the plasma briefly transitioned back into L-mode between $1395$ ms and $1415$ ms. The $D_\alpha$ emission intensity in figure \ref{fig:db} shows a major event at approximately $1400$ ms; the calculated $H_{98y2}$ factor, which is the normalized energy confinement time with respect to the $\tau_{E,98y2}$ scaling \cite{Doyle2007}, also decreases to $0.4$ in figure \ref{fig:dd}, which is lower than during the ohmic phase.
 As the discharge back transitions to L-mode, the growing off-axis peak quickly disappears; in figure \ref{fig:dc} and figure \ref{fig:dd}, we can see that $T_e$ near $\rho\sim 0.3$ quickly decreases below $T_e$ inside the core and their ratio becomes less than unity between the two vertical dotted lines.
-Immediately after H-mode is recovered around $1415$ ms, $T_e$ near $\rho \sim 0.3$ increases and the off-axis peak is observed until the ELM event at $1550$ ms. Qualitatively, this suggests that the prominence and extended lifetime of the off-axis peak is related to L-H transition.
+Immediately after H-mode is recovered around $1415$ ms, $T_e$ near $\rho \sim 0.3$ increases and the off-axis peak is observed until the ELM event at $1550$ ms. It should also be noted that this discharge first entered H-mode at a later time ($\sim1350$ ms) than the discharge shown in Fig. \ref{fig:H_history} ($\sim 1330$ ms).
+Due to these delays, the diagnostic NBI injection at $1500$ ms is able to measure $T_i$ when the off-axis $T_e$ peak is fully developed (figure \ref{fig:batc}, red circles).
+There is no obvious difference compared to the $T_i$ profile (figure \ref{fig:batc}, black squares) when the off-axis $T_e$ peak is decaying.